 Cohort Growth

-At each time step, cohort growth is determined by estimated LAI, water availability, temperature, capacity and uptake of nitrogen.
+At each time step, cohort growth is determined by estimated LAI, water availability, temperature, growing space capacity and nitrogen availability.
 Cohort growth generally follows the algorithms found in Century, except for N uptake.
-In the spring, the amount of resorbed N is calculated (leaf N- litter N), which can be “used” by the cohort the following spring.
+In the spring, the amount of resorbed N is calculated (leaf N- litter N), which can be “used” by the cohort when conditions are conducive to growth.
+In hardwoods, resorbed N is used primarily in the spring; resorbed N can be utilized throughout the year in conifers.
 After the pool of resorbed N is depleted, the cohort takes up N from the mineral N pool.
 Uptake of N is proportional to ANPP, with greater N uptake by faster growing cohorts.
 When mineral N is limiting, competition for N between cohorts is determined by the relative amount of their coarse root biomass.

 Soil and Dead Biomass Decay

-All soil processes now follow the algorithm and science from Century v4.5 whereby there are four litter pools (structural and metabolic material either on the surface or within the soil) and three soil organic matter (SOM) pools.
+All soil processes follow the algorithm and science from Century v4.5 whereby there are four litter pools (structural and metabolic material either on the surface or within the soil) and three soil organic matter (SOM) pools.

 Decay rates of SOMsurf, SOM1soil, SOM 2 and SOM 3 are now included as user inputs at the ecoregion scale.